ultrahorizon/openvpn3/README.rst

 Alternatively if you wish to get an idea of the git structure it is advisable to try the following command which illustrates things::

-  $ git log --online --graph
+  $ git log --oneline --graph

 If you cannot find a UH VPN license file please contact ``support@ultra-horizon.com`` with the UH VPN app version number and platform